 Welcome to North Haven Public Schools Early Childhood Assistance Preschool Program

 The Early Childhood Preschool Program offered in North Haven services children from 3 to 5 years of age who have been determined eligible through the Planning and placement Team (PPT).
 We are an integrated program and have typical role models who are part of the program.
 Children are grouped in the program according to their developmental level.
 Each classroom is staffed with a certified special education teacher and additional paraprofessional staff to allow for optimum adult to child ratios.
 The multi-disciplinary philosophy is carried out in the program through consultation and collaboration between team members.
 Supportive services including speech, occupational therapy, physical therapy, social work and psychology are provided on a direct or indirect basis according to the child’s needs as specified in their individualized education program (IEP).
-Strategies and interventions are developed by the team and utilized by the teacher and staff, insuring that individual needs are addressed continually and consistently.
-These strategies and progress are regularly communicated to the parents to facilitate carry over at home.
+Strategies and interventions are developed by the team and utilized by the teacher and staff, ensuring that individual needs are addressed continually and consistently.
+These strategies and progress are regularly communicated to the parents to facilitate carryover at home.

 Peer models are an essential part of the daily program.
 They provide our children with disabilities with appropriate role models.
-This program is available to children ages 3 to 5 residing in North Haven whose skills are determined to be age appropriate.
+This program is available to children ages 3 to 5 residing in North Haven whose skills are determined to be age-appropriate.
 However, the class size is limited and therefore, a lottery system may be implemented.
 Typical peer models are charged a monthly tuition and transportation is not provided.
-Announcement of typical peer models is made in the spring for the next school year, via the Green Acress website and posted in local community newspapers.
+Announcement of typical peer models is made in the spring for the next school year, via the Green Acres website and posted in local community newspapers.

 We are a NAEYC accredited program.

 All students will be provided with a safe, supportive, and nurturing environment that allows all

 students to develop readiness skills to be a lifelong learner in the community.